looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 {{< figure src="first-steps/perspective_frustum.svg" alt="Perspective camera frustum" class="medium right" lightbox="true" >}}

 This is nearly complete, although there's still one thing we need to do.
-If you recall from the last chapter, the camera uses the aspect ratio along with the field of view and the near and far clipping planes to calculate its {{< link path="/book/first-steps/first-scene/#viewing-frustum" title="viewing frustum" >}}. **The frustum is not automatically recalculated, so when we change any of these settings, stored in `camera.aspect`, `camera.fov`, `camera.near`, and `camera.far`, we also need to update the frustum.**
+If you recall from the last chapter, the camera uses the aspect ratio along with the field of view and the near and far clipping planes to calculate its [viewing frustum]({{< relref "/book/first-steps/first-scene#viewing-frustum" >}} "viewing frustum"). **The frustum is not automatically recalculated, so when we change any of these settings, stored in `camera.aspect`, `camera.fov`, `camera.near`, and `camera.far`, we also need to update the frustum.**

 The camera stores its frustum in a mathematical object called a [**projection matrix**](https://threejs.org/docs/#api/en/cameras/Camera.projectionMatrix), and, to update this, we need to call the camera's [`.updateProjectionMatrix`](https://threejs.org/docs/#api/en/cameras/PerspectiveCamera.updateProjectionMatrix) method.
 Adding this line gives us the final `Resizer` class: